tigrawap/goader/README.md

 - `-show-progress` Displays progress of test execution.
 Defaults to true
 - `-written-urls-dump` Path to dump written(or read in read-only mode) files, so then can rerun as reads job
 - `-mkdirs` Will create directories in case path not found on-write
+- `-fair-random` Enables fair random engine.
+I.e with min-max sizes of 1-100 bytes  1 request of 100 bytes and 100 requests of 1 byte will be emitted on average.
+- `-random-fair-buckets` Divides(lineary) sizes range to N buckets and fairly distributes between them according to their weight.
+So with 0-4MB and default of 1000 buckets smallest request will be of 0-4096 bytes and largest between 4092kib-4096kib
+- `-meta-ops` Ops to emit in `meta` engine.
+Supported: write, truncate, unlink, mknod, setattr, stat.
+Can be specified multiple times or comma separated.
+Weight is supported with default of 1, i.e: `-meta-ops=write, truncate:2, setattr:15, unlink:10, mknod:3`

 ### Examples